scylladb/scylladb/docs/troubleshooting/report-scylla-problem.rst

 Metrics Reports
 ...............

-There are two types of metrics you need to collect: Scylla Server and Scylla Client (node).
-The Scylla Server metrics can be displayed using an external monitoring service like `Scylla Monitoring Stack <https://monitoring.docs.scylladb.com/>`_ or they can be collected using `scyllatop <http://www.scylladb.com/2016/03/22/scyllatop/>`_ and other commands.
+There are two types of metrics you need to collect: ScyllaDB Server and ScyllaDB Client (node).
+The ScyllaDB Server metrics can be displayed using an external monitoring service like `ScyllaDB Monitoring Stack <https://monitoring.docs.scylladb.com/>`_ or they can be collected using `scyllatop <http://www.scylladb.com/2016/03/22/scyllatop/>`_ and other commands.

 .. note::
-   It is highly recommended to use the Scylla monitoring stack so that the Prometheus metrics collected can be shared.
+   It is highly recommended to use the ScyllaDB monitoring stack so that the Prometheus metrics collected can be shared.

 Server Metrics
 ~~~~~~~~~~~~~~

-There are several commands you can use to see if there is a performance issue on the Scylla Server.
-Note that checking the CPU load using ``top`` is not a good metric for checking Scylla.
+There are several commands you can use to see if there is a performance issue on the ScyllaDB Server.
+Note that checking the CPU load using ``top`` is not a good metric for checking ScyllaDB.
 Use ``scyllatop`` instead.

 .. note::
-   To help the ScyllaDB support team assess your problem, it is best to pipe the results to a file which you can attach with Scylla Doctor vitals and ScyllaDB logs.
+   To help the ScyllaDB support team assess your problem, it is best to pipe the results to a file which you can attach with ScyllaDB Doctor vitals and ScyllaDB logs.

 1. Check the ``Send files to ScyllaDB supportgauge-load``.
-If the load is close to 100%, the bottleneck is Scylla CPU.
+If the load is close to 100%, the bottleneck is ScyllaDB CPU.

 .. code-block:: shell

    scyllatop *gauge-load

-2. Check if one of Scylla core is busier than the others:
+2. Check if one of ScyllaDB core is busier than the others:

 .. code-block:: shell